Times and Places#

 The actual geographic distance is slightly different because Earth is not a perfect sphere.
 But the error of this estimate is less than 1%.

 Exercise: Use haversine_distance to compute the distance between Boston and your home town from the previous exercise.
+If possible, use an online map to check the result.

 Geopandas#

 Python provides libraries for working with geographical data.
-One of the most popular is Geopandas, which is based on another library called Shapely.
+One of the most popular is Geopandas, which is based on Pandas and another library called Shapely.
 Shapely provides Point and LineString values, which we’ll use to represent geographic locations and lines between them.

 from shapely.geometry import Point, LineString

-We can use the tuples we defined in the previous section to create Shapely Point values, but we have to reverse the order of the coordinates, providing them in \(x\)-\(y\) order rather than lat-lon order, because that’s the order the Point function expects.
+We can use the tuples we defined in the previous section to create Shapely Point values, but we have to reverse the order of the coordinates, providing them in x-y order rather than lat-lon order, because that’s the order the Point function expects.

 lat, lon = boston